How to Write and Publish Clinical Research in Medical School

 Whatever happens, don’t give up at this point.
 You’ve put in the work, and persistence makes or breaks a successful student-author.

-About the Author: Eve is a fourth-year medical student at the University of Pittsburgh School of medicine and current otolaryngology (ENT) applicant.
+About the Author: Eve is an Otolaryngology Resident at the University of Miami/Jackson Memorial Hospital.
+She attended medical school at the University of Pittsburgh School of Medicine and undergrad at the University of Pennsylvania.
 She is passionate about medical education, mentorship, and increasing minority and female leadership in surgical fields.
 For more tips and tricks, follow her on Twitter and Instagram!

-For information on residency applications, check out the AMBOSS Residency Applications Clerkship Survival Guide.
+For more information on residency applications, check out the AMBOSS Residency Applications Clerkship Survival Guide.